Written by Maggie Sabin, Primary Teacher, Amsterdam International Community School

 Getting to know ourselves as teachers and as people will help us to better connect with our students and make their learning more meaningful.

-My aim for this post is for teachers everywhere, in every type of institution can begin to understand what Authentic Learning is and how to really connect with your classroom to make their experiences and learning truly meaningful to them.
+My aim for this post is for teachers everywhere, in every type of institution, to begin to understand what Authentic Learning is and how to really connect with your classroom to make their experiences and learning truly meaningful to them.
 Once a child connects to learning on a personal level and can see how it relates to their world, the possibilities for growth are endless.
 I hope you found something that speaks to you here and that you feel inspired to bring Authentic Learning into your own classrooms.

 Maggie Sabin is a Primary Teacher at Amsterdam International Community School.
-She has a Master’s in Early Childhood Education and has been teaching Early Years for five years.
+She has a Master’s in Early Childhood Education and has been teaching Early Years for eight years.
 She has experience with IB Curriculum, the PYP, IPC, Reggio Emilia and Responsive Classroom.